Content Repurposing: 24 Easy Ways To Extend The Life Of Your Next Blog Post

 Growing your email list can be a challenge.
 It can depend on your promotional strategy, your audience, or your opt-in freebie to see how successful your strategy is.

 When creating an opt-in freebie, you don’t have to look far.
 Your blog posts are there to help your audience’s problems, so why not use that content to craft a lead magnet?

 As a mom and freelancer, I don’t have a lot of time to create content.
 I have many clients and multiple blogs to juggle, and I’m a bit time-starved.

 So, one thing I did was repurpose a blog series I had on my blog – 12 Days of Holiday Freebies – and turned that into my lead magnet – 190+ Free resources to grow your blog.

 Doing this helped me save a lot of time because the research was already done when I created my series.
-I shared a lot of free resources from Tailwind Tribes to courses to traffic tools and more.
+I shared a lot of free resources from Tailwind Communities to courses to traffic tools and more.

 Instead of these free tools staying on my blog as posts, I created a new lead magnet listing these free resources, and it’s one of my best-performing lead magnets that helps me grow my email list.